Year 5 Team: Mr J McCabe (Class Teacher)

 Year 5 - Summer 1 - Week 6

 How have we reached this point already?
-The end of the penultimate half term of Year 5 for this amazing class!
+The end of the penultimate half term of Year 5!
 Throughout this half term, we have achieved so much and you have hopefully gained a snapshot of our incredible learning either within this blog or via our class Twitter page.
 This week was no different in terms of memorable moments in learning with plenty to report…

-We also completed our final AR (Augmented Reality) project in Computing which we started last week.
+We also completed our AR (Augmented Reality) project in Computing.
 This involved us using our creativity to create our own “scenes” and then bringing them to life through AR within our classroom.
 The children enjoyed seeing their creations come to life and projecting their scenes and images around the room.

 What a week and a fitting way to end this half term.
 See you all in a week’s time for the FINAL half term of Year 5.
 We’ll be sure to make it the best yet!